The adventure aboard the USS Iowa began with a beautiful day in San Pedro, California, near the ports

 Day in the Life of Living On A Battleship:

 It became more somber as Jim told the story of the Number Two Gun exploding within the turret killing 47 crew in 1989.
-A memorial is set up on deck, as well as a dedicated display area inside detailing the horror and the investigation.
+Those who perished are honored in a memorial is set up on deck.
+A dedicated display area is inside detailing the horror and the investigation of the accident.

 More About The USS Iowa:

 The floating museum offers various types of tours and events, including a scavenger hunt for kids.
 For more information, check out https://www.pacificbattleship.com/.